kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

-* `SharedCounters` must be defined in a separate `ResourceSlice`, meaning that the counter sets will not contribute towards the resource limit on the `ResourceSlice`s that defines devices.
+* `SharedCounters` must be defined in a separate `ResourceSlice`, meaning that the counter sets will not contribute towards the resource limit on the `ResourceSlice`s that define devices.
 We can use this same pattern in other situations, for example with Mixins.
 * We enforce some limits across the full `ResourceSlice` rather than on individual fields.